 Tracking animals is a speciality of Thornybush and during 'Art of Tracking' explorations you are taught how to read the spoor and follow animals without putting yourself in danger.
 There is no thrill quite like watching Africa's most dangerous animals, after you have personally tracked them.

-Although the Thornybush Game Reserve is fenced off from the other private reserves and the Kruger National Park, it is still a large game reserve and offers guests a superb Big 5 wildlife experience.
+Thornybush Game Reserve shares an unfenced border with the Timbavati and is a large game reserve and offers guests a superb Big 5 wildlife experience.

 There are range of lodges to choose from, which are suitable for all budgets.
 We recommend 2 nights in the Thornybush and then combine that with two or three nights in one of the other private reserves like the Sabi Sand, Klaserie or Timbavati.

 Thornybush is child-friendly, making it a superb destination for families travelling over the holidays.
 At some of the lodges there are children's activities especially in place to keep the little ones entertained.

 Thornybush Game Reserve boasts abundant game numbers giving lucky guests an increased possibility of encountering the Big Five.

 Game viewing in Thornybush Game Reserve is of very high standard and compares with the best in the world.
 Thornybush is a renowned home for the Big 5 and hosts more than 60 species of wildlife, including lion, leopard, elephant, buffalo, rhino, hyena and cheetah, as well as a multitude of general game, antelope species, giraffe, zebra and incredible birdlife.

 The reserve is a birdwatcher's paradise, where more than 280 bird species have been recorded.
 Expert rangers and trackers lead all game activities making for memorable and professional safari experiences on both vehicle and foot.